jamesbeat/drupaldrop/README.md

 > Disclaimer: Use this at your own risk.
 Running shell scripts can potentially do some serious damage to your system.
 > Take the time and read through the install.sh file to see what it does exactly.

----

 ## Preparations

 ### Install XAMPP

 1. Install [XAMPP](https://www.apachefriends.org/index.html) on your local machine
-2. Make XAMPP a bit more secure, so only you cann access its databases
+2. Make XAMPP a bit more secure, so only you can access its databases

   in Terminal type:
   `$ sudo /Applications/XAMPP/xamppfiles/xampp security`